What We Were Never Taught About Emotional Intelligence

 Shutting down instead of speaking up

-Getting stuck in old patterns, even when you know they’re not helping
+Getting stuck in old patterns, even when you know they aren’t helping

-This isn’t a personal flaw.
-It’s a missing skillset.
+This isn’t a personal flaw; it’s simply a missing skill set.

 Emotional Intelligence Is the Compass You Were Missing

 At My Best Life Coaching, we use the Explorer Metaphor to guide our work.
-Life can sometimes feel like the wilderness, full of unexpected turns, shifting terrain, and deep questions.
+Life can sometimes feel like a wilderness.
+It is full of unexpected turns, shifting terrain, and deep questions.
 To navigate it well, you need a map.
 You need tools.
-And one of the most essential tools is emotional intelligence.
+One of the most essential tools is emotional intelligence.

 Understand what you’re feeling and why